Don't think you have to write many essays because you're using the Common App? Think again!

-Using College Essay Organizer with the Common App will allow you to get right down to writing great essays, as opposed to wasting your time trying to find and organize all your different essay questions and figuring out how the essay topics may overlap.
 The Common App has 1 required essay question, but many of the participating colleges also require supplemental essays, which are different for each college.
-For example, if you are applying to 7 colleges, you can easily have more than 20 essay questions!
-We provide each college's Common App supplemental essays organized in one simple document, as well as each college's program-specific, special applicant (eg, if you don't want to submit SAT scores), and scholarship questions, most of which are not listed on the Common App and can easily be overlooked on the colleges' hard-to-navigate websites.
+So if you are applying to 7 colleges, you can easily have more than 20 essay questions!
+We provide each college's Common App supplemental essays organized in one easy place, as well as each college's program-specific, special applicant, and scholarship questions, most of which are not listed on the Common App.
 Our goal is to help you avoid rushing to finish essays you discover too late – or missing deadlines altogether!

 Common Application Supplemental Essay Examples

-Here are just a few Common App colleges with many supplemental essays, in addition to the required Common App essay question (some of these numbers may be from this past season and will be modified as we update for the 2013-2014 season):
+Here are just a few Common App colleges with many supplemental essays (some of these numbers may change as we update for 2014-2015):

 - USC has 2 required essays and 10 short-take essays, and has 33 program-specific essays (no, we're not kidding)

 - Syracuse has 4 required essays and 6 program-specific essays